-- Accommodation in twin-share rooms with private facilities in 3- to 4-star hotels - Breakfast daily, lunches and evening meals indicated in the tour itinerary, where: B=breakfast, L=lunch & D=evening meal - Drinks at welcome and farewell meals.
-Other meals may not have drinks included. - Transportation by air-conditioned coach - Airport-hotel transfers if travelling on the ASA 'designated' flights on arrival and departure - Porterage of one piece of luggage per person at hotels (not at airports) - Lecture and site-visit program - Evening Performance in Stratford-upon-Avon - Tour Handbook - Entrance fees - Use of audio headsets during site visits - Tips for the coach driver, local guides and restaurants for included meals
+- Accommodation in twin-share rooms with private facilities in 3- to 4-star hotels

+- Breakfast daily, lunches and dinners indicated in the tour itinerary, where: B=breakfast, L=lunch

+D=dinner

+- Drinks at welcome and farewell meals.
+Other meals may not have drinks included.

+- Transportation by air-conditioned coach

+- Arrival airport transfer from London Heathrow to Canterbury

+- Porterage of one piece of luggage per person at hotels (not at airports)

+- Lecture and site-visit program

+- Evening Performance in Stratford-upon-Avon

+- Tour Handbook

+- Entrance fees

+- Use of audio headsets during site visits

+- Tips for the coach driver, local guides and restaurants for included meals